hiddenpeopleclub/cuentitos/compatibility-tests/README.md

 $ ./cuentitos-compat [runtime] tests
 ```

-This will automatically run all the tests and generate an HTML report in compat-results
+This will automatically run all the tests and generate an HTML report in the `compat-results` folder.